mariaelizasa/mariaelizasa/README.md

 # Hi there 👋🏽, I'm Eliza

-Software development enthusiast, passionate about entire ***JavaScript*** ecosystem and it's technologies. ✨
+Front-end development enthusiast, passionate about entire ***JavaScript*** ecosystem and it's technologies. ✨

 <h2> About Me </h2>